Changes to the 737 MAX / Validation

 Numerous regulatory agencies and aviation organizations from around the world worked together to safely return the 737-8 and 737-9 to service.
 Engineers, scientists, researchers, mechanics, pilots and line pilots engaged in a thorough process that involved hundreds of thousands of hours and more than a thousand test and check flights.

-The U.S. Federal Aviation Administration (FAA) is the certificating authority for the airplane and has lifted the order suspending 737 operations for airlines that are under its jurisdiction, including those in the U.S. While the FAA’s processes do inform other civil aviation authorities, we continue to work with these regulators as they take their own actions to return the airplane to service for their air carriers.
+The U.S. Federal Aviation Administration (FAA) is the certificating authority for the airplane and in 2020 lifted the order suspending 737 operations for airlines under its jurisdiction, including those in the U.S. While the FAA’s processes do inform other civil aviation authorities, we worked with these regulators as they took their own actions to return the airplane to service for their air carriers.

 Other agencies involved represent the regions/countries of: